All Collections

 • Not Started: The student does not have any in-progress work for this activity.
 This is the default status.

 The Portfolios tab allows you to focus on a single student, which is particularly useful for conferencing moments.
-Select a student with the dropdown near the top left corner of the screen.
+Select a student with the drop-down near the upper leftcorner of the screen.
 Then, filter their portfolio of Amplify work by content, activity type, or submission status.

 Your students will see a nearly identical Portfolio view in My Work, making it easy for everyone to stay on the same page about what’s expected.

-You will receive a notification in the bell at the top right corner of the screen each time students click “Submit” or “Update” on a submittable activity.
+You will receive a notification in the bell at the upper right corner of the screen each time students click Submit or Update on a submittable activity.
 Notifications are gathered across classes and will be retained for 14 days, with the most recent notifications at the top of the list.
 It is not currently possible to dismiss notifications or mark them as read.

 To quickly jump into the review process, click any row in the Activities tab to begin with the first student in your roster.
 Alternatively, you can expand the activity and click an individual student’s name from the class table.